-Allison Collins is a member of the General Litigation Practice Group and Agri-Business Practice Group.
+Allison Collins is a member of the General Litigation Practice Group and is the current leader of the firm's Agri-Business Practice Group.
 She has extensive experience in environmental litigation in both state and federal courts.
 Allison's practice also includes agricultural law, insurance coverage and insurance defense.
 Representing clients at all phases of litigation, Allison handles a wide range of complex environmental, commercial and insurance litigation matters on behalf of municipalities, schools, companies and individuals.
 This includes:

 - Environmental Litigation: Water, soil, natural resources permitting, regulatory compliance, contract negotiation, due diligence, investigation and cleanup of contaminated sites and administrative proceedings.